hpssjellis/portenta-pro-community-solutions/README.md

 6:00 am PST zoom link posted each Wednesday if I get up!

 6:00 am PST USA/Canada California/Vancouver
-9:00 am EST USA/Canada New York/Toronto
-1:00 pm GMT UK
-2:00 pm CET Italy
-6:30 pm IST India  (Sorry this might be 5:30 pm in India, people seem to be coming late) 9:00 pm CST China
-10:00 pm JST Japan

 ## Come chat for 10 minutes, not suppossed to be a long meeting.
 Zoom link posted here a few minutes before it starts.

-## Active Zoom Link will go here:  Done for April 7th 2021
+## Active Zoom Link will go here:  Not happening this Wed April 14th.
+I need to sleep.
+Sorry.
+Touch base on Twitter https://twitter.com/rocksetta